Do you have custom sizing available for special circumstances such as going through a patch?

 Tech TAC® sells through local pump shops and service companies and will happily contact the service company of your choice.
 This allows Operators to continue using the service companies they know and trust while expanding the inventory of the service company.
 A list of our current authorized dealers is available by clicking the “Find a Dealer” tab at the top of the screen.

 Where do you set the tool?

 Our Slimline® tools are typically set below the seat nipple.
 This helps Operators optimize well production by anchoring more of the tubing string, eliminating unnecessary movement both above and below the pump.
 With the decreased overall diameter and tapered flow deflectors, our tools can more safely be set in or even below the perforations, virtually eliminating tubing anchor restriction in the annulus.

 We’ve run traditional tubing anchor catchers for decades, why change now?

 You will still get the safe, reliable setting procedure of a standard tubing anchor catcher, only now you have less restriction, better flow by, and more options on where to set the tool.
 With such a small area between the tool and casing, a standard tubing anchor catcher essentially acts as a choke, restricting gas flow up the annulus.
 With our patent protected Slimline® design, flow restriction is significantly decreased and, if placed below the perforations, eliminated.
-This allows for fluids to more easily fall passed the tool, allowing the gas to break out easier.
+This allows for fluids to more easily fall past the tool, allowing the gas to break out easier.